History of HMS Stockham in Timeline

 HMS Stockham

-HMS Stockham (K562) was a British Captain-class frigate that served in the Royal Navy during World War II.
-Originally built as a United States Navy Buckley-class destroyer escort, it was transferred to the Royal Navy from 1943 to 1946.
-The ship played a role in naval operations during the war as part of Britain's effort in the conflict.
+HMS Stockham (K562) was a Captain-class frigate in the British Royal Navy during World War II.
+Originally built as a Buckley-class destroyer escort for the US Navy, it was transferred to the Royal Navy under the Lend-Lease program.
+The ship served from 1943 to 1946, contributing to the Allied war effort.
+As a Captain-class frigate, it played a role in escorting convoys and conducting anti-submarine warfare operations in the Atlantic and other theaters during the war.

-In August 1943, the unnamed U.S. Navy destroyer escort DE-97 was laid down by Bethlehem-Hingham Shipyard, Inc., in Hingham, Massachusetts.
+On August 25, 1943, the unnamed U.S. Navy destroyer escort DE-97 was laid down by Bethlehem-Hingham Shipyard, Inc., in Hingham, Massachusetts.

-In 1944, HMS Stockham served on patrol and escort duty in the English Channel and participated in the invasion of Normandy.
+In 1944, HMS Stockham participated in the invasion of Normandy.

 On January 31, 1946, the Royal Navy returned Stockham to the U.S. Navy at the Philadelphia Naval Shipyard in Philadelphia, Pennsylvania.